1 Kings 4

 Two of the officers have married Solomon's daughters - Taphath and Basmath.
 Solomon uses marriage as a political tool, binding the officers to the throne through family connection.
 His daughters are not merely women; they are instruments of political stability.
 This practice will become more extreme later in Solomon's reign, when he marries hundreds of foreign women for political alliances - relationships that will ultimately lead him into idolatry.

 20Judah and Israel were many, as the sand which is by the sea in multitude, eating and drinking, and making merry.
-21And Solomon reigned over all kingdoms from the river unto the land of the Philistines, unto the border of Egypt: they brought presents, and served Solomon all the days of his life.
-22And Solomon's provision for one day was thirty measures of fine flour, and threescore measures of meal, 23Ten fat oxen, and twenty oxen out of the pastures, and an hundred sheep, beside harts, and roebucks, and fallow deer, and fatted fowl: 24For he had dominion over all the region on this side the river, from Tiphsah even to Azzah, over all the kings on this side the river: and he had peace on all sides round about him.
-25And Judah and Israel dwelt safely, every man under his vine and under his fig tree, from Dan even to Beersheba, all the days of Solomon.
-26And Solomon had forty thousand stalls of horses for his chariots, and twelve thousand horsemen.
-27And those officers provided victuals for king Solomon, and for all that came unto king Solomon's table, every man in his month: they lacked nothing.
-28Barley also and straw for the horses and dromedaries brought they unto the place where the officers were, every man according to his charge.
+21And Solomon reigned over all kingdoms from the river unto the land of the Philistines, and unto the border of Egypt: they brought presents, and served Solomon all the days of his life.
+22And Solomon’s provision for one day was thirty measures of fine flour, and threescore measures of meal, 23Ten fat oxen, and twenty oxen out of the pastures, and an hundred sheep, beside harts, and roebucks, and fallowdeer, and fatted fowl.
+24For he had dominion over all the region on this side the river, from Tiphsah even to Azzah, over all the kings on this side the river: and he had peace on all sides round about him.

 There is a buried irony in the word the King James calls presents.
 The Hebrew is minchah, the very word for the grain offering laid on the altar in worship.
 Here it names the tribute foreign kings carry to Solomon.
 The homage owed to God is flowing toward a man - and for now it looks like glory.
 The text lets the word sit without comment, but it has planted something.
 A throne that gathers what belongs to heaven is standing on ground more fragile than it appears.

-The text makes clear: Solomon's wisdom is not something he achieved or earned.
-It is a gift from God.
+The text makes clear: Solomon's wisdom is a gift from God.
 God "gave Solomon wisdom and understanding exceeding much, and largeness of heart, even as the sand that is on the sea shore."
 The wisdom is divine in origin.
 It comes from the same God who granted it to him in his dream at Gibeon.
-This wisdom is not merely intellectual; it is "largeness of heart" - a comprehensive understanding not just of ideas but of people, of situations, of the whole fabric of human experience.
+This wisdom reaches past the intellectual into "largeness of heart" - a comprehensive understanding of people, of situations, of the whole fabric of human experience.

 Solomon's wisdom exceeds that of "the children of the east country" and "all the wisdom of Egypt" - the two great centers of ancient wisdom.
 Egypt was famous for its scribes, its learning, its accumulated knowledge.
 The East (Mesopotamia, Persia) had its own long tradition of wisdom literature.
 Solomon surpasses them all.
-His wisdom is universal - it encompasses trees and animals, birds and fish, proverbs and songs.
-This is not narrow specialization; this is comprehensive knowledge of creation itself.
+His wisdom is universal: it encompasses trees and animals, birds and fish, proverbs and songs, comprehensive knowledge of creation itself.

 The passage emphasizes that Solomon "spake of trees...and beasts, and fowl, and creeping things, and fishes."
 His wisdom includes what we would call natural science - the study of creation.
 This reflects an ancient understanding that wisdom meant understanding God's work in the world.
 To know the properties of cedar and hyssop, the behaviors of animals and fish, was to read the mind of the Creator as it was written in creation itself.
 Solomon's wisdom includes this comprehensive knowledge of how God ordered the world.